Brighton 1-1 Southampton: Russell Martin and Fabian Hurzeler claim lack of respect after squaring up to each other

 After 13 minutes of added time, during which Brighton's Simon Adingra hit a post, both benches gave each other a piece of their mind.

-The managers had also been booked during the match; Hurzeler for waving an imaginary yellow card in the first half and Martin for his reaction to more protesting from the Brighton boss after a foul by Downes, who was on a yellow card and probably lucky to still be on the pitch.
+The bosses had also been booked during the match; Hurzeler for waving an imaginary yellow card in the first half and Martin for his reaction to more protesting from the Brighton head coach after a foul by Downes, who was on a yellow card and probably lucky to still be on the pitch.

 Questioned about Downes not receiving a second yellow, Hurzeler said: "That's exactly what I said at half-time and then he makes another foul.